minhoteam-msl/minho_team_tools/README.md

 The package will in future include:

- * Teleoperation of the platform
+ * Teleoperation of the platform - Working version available
  * Configuration of Control parameters
  * Configuration of Omnivision parameters